HOW TO FUND YOUR STUDY ABROAD PROGRAM

 An education loan can be your passport to your dream career, but there are certain things you need to weigh before you reach out for a loan form.

-A loan structure depends upon your purchasing power and future plans; hence it is a student loan is a highly personalized decision.
-You cannot just pick a plan based
+A loan structure depends upon your purchasing power and plans; hence a student loan is a highly personalized decision.
+You cannot just pick a plan based on your friend or relative’s suggestions.

-Since it will have long-term implications on your paycheck, consider the following pros and cons associated with an education loan to make an informed decision.
+Since it will have long-term implications on your paycheck, consider the following pros and cons of an education loan to make an informed decision.

 Schemes For Minority Communities